Ditsuhi/GNN_Air_Quality/README.md

 - _Graph_Network.ipynb_ contains the procedure for constructing graph network of the air quality stations placed in the city of Madrid.
 - _distanceNodes.ipynb_ includes the procedure of calculating the distance between the air quality stations placed in the city of Madrid (24 stations).
 - _distanceNodes.txt_ includes the distance between the air quality stations placed in the city of Madrid (24 stations, 276 edges each edge is placed 2 times depending on the node order: origin, destination).
+- _Extract_Stations_Data_2019_2022.ipynb_ includes the procedure of extracting the data (raws/cells) referring only to the air quality monitoring stations´ cells.

 The final version of the preprocessed dataset can be found at the following link: https://doi.org/10.5281/zenodo.6542247.